rotexsoft/file-renderer/README.md

         <meta http-equiv="Content-Type" content="text/html; charset=UTF-8">

         <style>
-            // CSS escaping is being applied to the variable below
+           <?php // CSS escaping is being applied to the variable below ?>
             <?php echo $this->escapeCss($var_that_should_be_css_escaped); ?>
         </style>